-Contingent assets are not recognised in the financial statements but disclosed when an inflow of economic benefits is probable.
+Contingent assets are not recognised in the financial statements but disclosed in notes to financial statements when an inflow of economic benefits is probable.

 3.15.
-Subordinated Liabilities
+Subordinated liabilities

 Borrowings on which interest is payable and subordinated liabilities are classified as other financial liabilities and are initially recognised at fair value less attributable costs.
 They are subsequently measured at amortised cost over the life of the obligation using the effective interest method.